rnmourao/mcda-wpm/README.md

 ## A Real Life Problem

 Weight Product Model is a very easy technique.
-You may use any programming language (even a spreadsheet).
+You may use any programming language or even a spreadsheet (get the code on [github](https://github.com/rnmourao/mcda-wpm)).

 To show how to do it in Python, let's take another example:

 ||beds|baths|area|hoa|parking|year|floor|exposure|elevator|price|
 |---:|-------:|--------:|-------:|------:|----------:|-------:|--------:|:-----------|:-----------|--------:|